codewars/docs/content/recipes/authoring/translation.md

 ## Code components

 - **Respect [General Coding Guidelines](/recipes/authoring/kata-snippets/coding-general/), coding guidelines of your [language](/languages/), and guidelines specific for particular kata code components** ([sample tests](/recipes/authoring/kata-snippets/sample-tests/), [full test suite](/recipes/authoring/kata-snippets/full-tests/), [preloaded code](/recipes/authoring/kata-snippets/preloaded/) and [proposed solution](/recipes/authoring/kata-snippets/proposed-solution/)).
-- If possible, **sample tests and fixed tests should use the same inputs in all translations.** It's not always possible between languages, but when done, it makes support of users much easier.
-When a question about failed test pops up in kata discourse, it can save follow-up questions for attempted language, etc.
+- If possible, **sample tests and fixed tests should remain consistent between translations.** It may not always be feasible due to inherent differences in programming languages, but doing so can save follow-up questions on the language a user is attempting the kata in when a question on failing tests is raised in the kata discourse.
 - Sometimes, description is not the best place to put some language specific information.
 For example, translator wants to add some information on arguments, data formats, memory management, etc. and keep the description language-agnostic at the same time.
 In such cases, it's allowed to put such information as an explanatory comment in "solution setup" snippet.